Cobertos/tld-data/README.md

   // If present, is the generic TLD a brand TLD?
-  // More specifically, does the registry agreement for this TLD specify "Specification 13" "isBrand": true,
+  // More specifically, does the registry agreement for this TLD specify "Specification 13"
+  // or have an exemption to "Specification 9" "isBrand": true,

   // If present, are there any restrictions for registering the TLD?
+  // Only checks for "Specification 12" currently (see notes in code)
   // Not super accurate yet, and not currently implemented for ccTLDs!
   "hasRestrictions": false
 },